Updated 07/02/2025

 Tips for Hiring a Successful Grid Modernization Team

 Building a successful grid modernization team takes intention and an investment from all levels of the company, from leadership to the employees executing plans.
-Along with technical skills, you’ll want to prioritize finding team members with diverse backgrounds, great cultural fits, and other critical soft skills.
+Here are tips to help you build a strong team:

-Look for a Good Culture Fit
+Look For a Good Culture Fit

 Technical Skills are Important, but Not Everything